Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 ## Using the ARpoise Augmented Reality App ![ARpoise Logo](images/ARpoise_logo_rgb_64.png)

+This tutorial shows you how to use the ARpoise Augmented Reality App to view geolocative augmented reality, computer graphic artworks positioned at specific physical locations via their GPS coordinates.
+ARpoise should work on most iOS and Android smartphones.
+(At this time ARpoise has a sister app, AR-vos, that can view both geolocative AR and image trigger AR, but only on newer, higher end smartphones.)

 (Quick link: go to Lat = 1, Lon = 1 to view more [ARpoise artworks](https://github.com/ARPOISE/ARpoise#arpoise-examples).
 If you don't know what this means, read the tutorial, especially "Remote Viewing: ARpoise’s Fixed Position Feature" below!)

 .